 - Work in research, policy, or practice, from operational or management levels.

 Participants will assume the role of a facilitator.
-This session will introduce in adult learning, explore facilitation and introduce to improvisation as a useful mind-set.
+This session introduces adult learning, explores facilitation and introduces improvisation as a useful mind-set.

 Tools & approaches: